menu icon

 • 1 cup unsweetened plant-based milk

-• 1 tbsp apple cider or white vinegar
+• 1 tablespoon apple cider or white vinegar

 • 2 cups all-purpose flour